sixty-north/cosmic-ray/examples/simple_math/simple_math.rst

     cosmic-ray --verbose exec good_session
     cosmic-ray dump good_session | cr-report

 You should now get 0% survival rate for the mutants (yay!).
-This means that you have a robust testing suite.
+This means your testing suite is now more robust.